MichelleLochner/ml-tutorials/README.md

 Key files:

 `machine_learning_notes.pdf` -> The notes from the lecture (without the answers) <br>
-`supernova_tutorial.ipynb` -> A Jupyter Notebook tutorial for supernova classification with machine learning.
+`tutorial-basic.ipynb` -> A very simple tutorial illustrating some of the concepts from the lecture `tutorial-supernovae.ipynb` -> The main tutorial using supernova classification as an example `tutorial-galaxies.ipynb` -> A different example with some raw spectroscopic galaxy data for you to play with `tutorial-deep-learning.ipynb` -> A very simple and non-exhaustive deep learning example with `tflearn`

 ## Running the code